Spiritual Thriving Hero

 Spiritual Thriving in African American, Latino/Hispanic, and Low-Income Families: Reimagining Messages and Tools for Changing Times

-The Spiritual Thriving in African American, Latino/Hispanic, and Low-Income Families: Reimagining Messages and Tools for Changing Times Project is a multi-year human-centered design project with families, community organizations, and faith communities to ideate, test, iterate, and disseminate messages and tools aimed at supporting spiritual thriving in families.
+Spiritual Thriving in African American, Latino/Hispanic, and Low-Income Families: Reimagining Messages and Tools for Changing Times is a multi-year human-centered design project with families, community organizations, and faith communities to ideate, test, iterate, and disseminate messages and tools aimed at supporting spiritual thriving in families.

-Members of the Search Institute research team include Eugene C. Roehlkepartain, PhD (project lead), Kara Hirano, Nanyamka Redmond, Heather Poparad, and Brandon Wong.
-Search Institute is collaborating with these organizations as Regional Design Labs for this project: the Center for Leadership at the University of Lynchburg, Virginia and Stars: Illuminate, Educate, Advocate, Pasadena, California.
-This project is funded by the Lilly Endowment.
+Members of the Search Institute research team include Eugene C. Roehlkepartain, Ph.D. (project lead), Kara Hirano Ph.D., Nanyamka Redmond, Ph.D., Heather Poparad, Nicole Merriwether, MSW, and Brandon Wong.
+Search Institute is collaborating with the following organizations as Regional Design Labs for this project: the Center for Leadership at the University of Lynchburg, Virginia; SA Hope Center, San Antonio, Texas; and Stars: Illuminate, Educate, Advocate, Pasadena, California.

-Lilly Endowment
+Lilly Endowment small